 My tools for marketing analytics and data analysis

 I regularly walk clients over slides with data analysis nowadays.
-And I do everything from the first export to the visualisation on my own.
+So I do everything from the first export to the visualisation on my own.
 I think I have three types of reoccurring projects where I need my data skill set:

 - Auditing – Looking at historical data, in a delimited and pre-defined context, to find how something performed